msobjdump

 msobjdump --extract-elf ${cmake_install_dir}/op_api/lib/libcust_opapi.so

 After this command is executed, the decompressed file is saved in the current execution path by default.
-The result directory is as follows:
+The directory is as follows:

 |-- config // Directory of the operator prototype configuration file